smbape/node-umd-builder/README.md

 ## Wild cards in bower.json file

-When defining main, scripts or styles files in bower.json, you can use [anymatch](https://github.com/es128/anymatch) pattern
+When defining main, scripts or styles files in bower.json, you can use [anymatch](https://github.com/es128/anymatch) pattern.

+The classic brunch do not allow that.

 ```json
 {